- CLASS: Mammalia (Mammals)

 The majority of vocalization produced by raccoons comes at a very young age.
 A chattering or whiney sound is produced by newborn raccoons, reminiscent of baby birds soliciting mom to feed them.
 When their eyes open at around three weeks old, they become very vocal using hisses, growls, and alarm snorts.
 As adults, raccoons make their point by growling, snarling, and hissing when disturbed in their den or to scare off any threats.

 The raccoon’s main predators are coyotes, wolves, large hawks, and even owls.
 Raccoons tend to stay safe from the majority of predators by remaining in their den for the most of the day.
 Although inactive inside of their den, they are constantly aware and alert; they are known to be aggressive when threatened.

-The raccoon is listed as a species of least concern on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
-However, in addition to natural animal predators, humans impact raccoon populations.
-Urbanization and development has been a cause for frequent encounters with this animal, and some encounters can be problematic.
+The raccoon is listed as a Species of Least Concern on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
+However, in addition to natural predators, humans impact raccoon populations.
+Urbanization and development has been a cause for frequent encounters with humans, and some can be problematic.
 The majority of complaints are about female raccoons denning with her cubs in a chimney or attic.
 Raccoons are also primary carriers of rabies, so trying to pet them is not a good idea.
 However, raccoon-to-human transmission of rabies is exceedingly rare.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.